jabir12-12/sign-setu/README.md

 - **Start**

-  - ➤ **View Portfolio**
-    - Navigate to the **Portfolio Page**
-      - View KPIs for overall stock performance
-      - View user's invested stocks
-      - View stocks by category
-        - View stock table for detailed information on each stock

-  - ➤ **Click on User Profile**
-    - Navigate to the **User Details Page**

-  - ➤ **Click the Refresh Button**
-    - Fetch the latest stock updates from Yahoo Finance

   - ➤ **Search for Words**
     - Enter keyword into the **Search Bar**
     - Filter results based on the word or its definition